 We will not accept returns for orders for sectionals where the cushion sizes are not consistent across all pieces of the sectional.
 For example, a sectional having 24″ cushions on one side the corner and 30″ cushions on the other will be deemed a custom configuration and is not eligible for a return or refund.
 All sales of “Sale and Clearance” items are final and non-returnable unless otherwise agreed to in advance and in writing.

 WHAT TYPES OF LEATHERS DO YOU OFFER?

 All of our leather offerings are top quality full grain or true top grain hides from some of the great leather houses such as Moore & Giles, Conneaut, and Wipelli.
-Leather is a truly unique upholstery material and we devote many hours to hand selecting the finest leathers being produced today.
+The leather is a truly unique upholstery material and we devote many hours to hand selecting the finest leathers being produced today.
 Our aniline or semi-aniline leathers are selected for a natural appearance, with distinctive markings that impart unique character.
-The natural surface of leather is like a landscape, with varying textures and shadowy furrows.
+The natural surface of the leather is like a landscape, with varying textures and shadowy furrows.
 These distinctive features are unique to genuine leather, a product which has been raised rather than engineered.
 As with all things in nature, no two hides will be exactly alike.

 Learn more about our Leather Options:

 We are generally able to send out cuttings of our leathers.
 If you would like to see swatches we ask that you call us and speak with one of our consultants so that we may help you select from our offerings leathers that will suit your taste and lifestyle.